Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

  - nservicebus/operations/installers
  - nservicebus/lifecycle
 component: Host
-reviewed: 2016-10-25
+reviewed: 2016-11-01
 ---

 The NServiceBus Host takes a more opinionated approach to hosting.
 It allows the execution as both a windows service and a console application (for development).

-To use the host just create a new C# class library and reference the [NServiceBus.Host NuGet package](https://www.nuget.org/packages/NServiceBus.Host/).
+To use the host create a new C# class library and reference the [NServiceBus.Host NuGet package](https://www.nuget.org/packages/NServiceBus.Host/).
 The package also creates an example endpoint configuration and sets the NServiceBus.Host.exe as the startup project for the endpoint.

 ## Configuring the endpoint